blankaex/blog/_posts/2023-05-03-effay-starter-pack.md

 ---
 layout: post
-title:  "Fashion Starter Pack - Top 10"
+title:  "Fashion Starter Pack: Top 10"
 date: 2023-05-03
 excerpt: "What they give you when you get off effay tutorial island."
 tag: